Skip to main content

 Managing Salesforce data records is optional, and can be enabled by updating your Salto Configuration File.

 By default, data records are not fetched.
-You can enable this feature by adding a data section to your configuration:
+You can enable this feature by adding a data section to your configuration with includeObjects, or fetch data records when referenced from other fetched data records with allowReferenceTo:

 salesforce {